| |

 Polar Express Train Ride with Bell

 The trains are heated, so dress in layers.
-You will be nice & warm on the train, but you are headed out to the town of Elbe, which is close to the entrance of Mount Rainier, so it can be colder there & dependent on the weather, there could also be snow on the ground or roads as it’s closer to the mountain.
+You will be nice & warm on the train, but you are headed out to the town of Elbe, which is close to the entrance of Mount Rainier, so it can be colder there & depending on the weather, there could also be snow on the ground or roads as it’s closer to the mountain.
 (There was no snow this year when we went the week before Christmas, but I’d say to always check into road & weather conditions before you go just because of their location.)

 Elbe Train Station